matthewmturner/Bradfield-Distributed-Systems/blue/README.md

       2. 1 byte for which version of the WAL this is
       3. 1 byte for which version of Protocol Buffers is used
     - Data
-      1. 8 byte sequence number
+      1. 8 byte little endian sequence number
       2. 4 byte Protocol Buffers message length
       3. Protocol buffers message
 - Replication is semi-synchronous